Whatsapp Icon

 Bronchoscopy

 Bronchoscopy allows doctors to view the inside of the airways and collect tissue samples.
 This method is particularly useful for tumors located near the airways.
-It can also determine the extent of the tumor's growth into the airways.
+It can also determine the extent of the tumour's growth into the airways.
 Bronchoscopy provides a direct view and the chance for biopsy but is an invasive procedure that carries risks such as bleeding and infection.

 In conclusion, selecting the most appropriate lung cancer diagnostic method depends on various factors, including the suspected location of the tumor, the patient's health condition, and the potential risks and benefits of the procedures.
 While sputum cytology offers a non-invasive option, CT scans, PET scans, and bronchoscopy provide more detailed information essential for accurate diagnosis, staging, and treatment planning in lung cancer care.